Arkanosis/socksfinder/README.md

 This only needs to be done once, though, and the resulting index can be redistributed to other users who don't have a fast enough internet access or a powerful enough computer.
-For the French Wikipedia, the index is almost 700 MiB big and can be compressed quite efficiently for distribution (less than 400 MiB when compressed using `gzip --best`).
+For the French Wikipedia, the index is around 700 MiB big and can be compressed quite efficiently for distribution (less than 400 MiB when compressed using `gzip --best`).